Ganeshtiwari681/Ganeshtiwari681/README.md

 ## 🌟 Recent Projects

+### 🚗 Whatsapp Automation System
+- Built an automated WhatsApp messaging tool using Python and Twilio, improving customer support workflows by enabling scheduled communication using Python sched and threading libraries
+- Implemented scheduling functionality to send messages at a specific time using Python's scheduling libraries.

 ### 🚗 OLA Data Analysis Project
 - Conducted end-to-end analysis on a dataset of 100,000+ rows.
 - Tools: Excel, SQL, Power BI.
 - Created interactive dashboards to analyze ride trends, revenue, and cancellations.

 ---

 ## 📚 Education